muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T79A)
+- Fix: adding multiple gates via the context menu can eventually cause a range error.

 ### (m76T79)
 - Fix: new TTS actions will use the configured volume and rate setup in TTS options
 - New: default volume option for new tts entries.